zzzprojects/learn-orm/tutorials/visual-studio/code-refactoring.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/code-refactoring-1.png">

-You can select the **Convert to 'foreach'** option if you want to change the code, but if you want see the changes before, select **Preview changes** to open the Preview Changes dialog.
+You can select the **Convert to 'foreach'** option if you want to change the code, but if you want to see the changes before, select **Preview changes** to open the Preview Changes dialog.
 So let's click on the **Preview changes**.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/code-refactoring-2.png">